20 of the best Europe summer festivals in June

 What started off as a counterculture event in the 1960s has grown to become one of the biggest music festivals in the UK.

 Hosted on the largest island in England, the festival is a four day bender that features some of the biggest names in the biz.
-This year’s headliners are The Who, Queen, Adam Lambert, Stereophonics and Faithless - just to give you an idea of the calibre of talent bustling around the island over this weekend.
+This year’s headliners are Rod Stewart, David Guetta, Run DMC and Arcade Fire - just to give you an idea of the calibre of talent bustling around the island over this weekend.

 The luxuries at the festival are glorious as well, with mobile charging stations everywhere so you can keep up on social media and outdoor hot tubs and saunas to sink into when the day is done.